andreirosucojocaru/Laborator00/README.txt

 There is no support at the moment for symbolic links.

+* v1.1.0
+Added support for:
+ - touch <new_file> / touch <existing_file>: creates a new file with the specified content; appends the specified content to an existing file; the content is to be added line by line until /quit is entered

 * v1.0.0
 The commands supported so far are:
  - cd <new_directory>: changes the current directory to the new_directory, which may denote a relative or an absolute path